What Parents of Multiples and Singleton Parents Can Learn From Each Other with Natalie Diaz

 - Is parenthood all you wanted it to be?

 - If not, how do we get to this vision?

 - Where do we both see ourselves fitting in?

 Teamwork in parenthood needs to start much earlier than you think it needs to start.
-Start having these discussions before your child(ren) are born and before issues come up.
-We have to allow us and our partners to figure it all out together.
+Start having these discussions before your child(ren) is born and before issues come up.
+We have to allow ourselves and our partners to figure it all out together.